shamansir/rpd/docs/sections/api.md

 ##### `show`: `function`: `(value) → string`

 This function is used to show user-friendly string when displaying the value of the Outlet.
-For example, when your Outlet receives an array of values, by default it will be shown as `[Array]` or if it's an object, as `[Object]` (since by default it just uses `.toString` method of JavaScript), not very user-friendly, isn't it?
+For example, when your Outlet receives an array of values, by default it will be shown as `[Array]` or if it's an object, as `[Object]` (since by default it just uses `.toString` method of JavaScript), not too user-friendly, isn't it?

 Receives Outlet instance as `this`.